plaid/plaid-ruby/README.md

 * `client.transactions.get(access_token, ...)`: transactions
 * `client.credit_details.get(access_token, ...)`: credit details

 All of these methods return appropriate data.
-More information and can be found on the [API documentation](https://plaid.com/docs/api).
+More information can be found on the [API documentation](https://plaid.com/docs/api).

 ### Categories